johnny5550822/gdax-army/README.md

 - 12/27/17 Seem like it took a long time to buy/sell after placing the order if the price is in the third/fourth position (probably because other algorithms are doing this too), so we will just buy/sell in the first position and see what happened.
 Grandularity:1min, 12-ema, 26-ema.
 2017-12-27 15-08-44

+-12/28/17 Look like 12-ema and 26-ema is pretty sensitive to small little up or down, which is not good.
+Will has a lot of false positive (earning opportunity), will change 26-ema to 36-ema.
+2017-12-27_18-03-23_trade.log